Bad (Michael Jackson song): Music video

 The video was not commercially released until it was included in the video albums; Video Greatest Hits – HIStory (long version on DVD and short version in VHS), Number Ones (short version), Michael Jackson's Vision (long version) and the Target version DVD of Bad 25 (short version).
 The full video was introduced in a TV special, Michael Jackson: The Magic Returns, on Primetime, a CBS television show on August 31, 1987.
 The full video won awards at various prestigious award ceremonies including Favorite Single (Soul/R&B) at the American Music Awards and Biggest Selling Album by a Male Soloist in the UK from the Guinness Book of World Records.
 The video has been praised by critics as one of the most iconic and greatest videos of all time; Jackson's outfit has been cited as an influence on fashion.

-After Jackson's death in June 2009, Letitia James, of the New York City Council, began trying to convince the agency to rename or co-name the Hoyt–Schermerhorn Streets station or to hang a plaque at the station in Jackson's honor.
-However, her request was denied by the Metropolitan Transportation Authority in September 2009.
+After Jackson's death in June 2009, Letitia James, a member of the New York City Council, began trying to convince the Metropolitan Transportation Authority to rename or co-name the Hoyt–Schermerhorn Streets station or to hang a plaque at the station in Jackson's honor.
+However, her request was denied in September 2009.
 James commented, "Having Michael Jackson visit and moonwalk at this station was a huge deal not only for Brooklyn, but all of New York in the '80s ...
 And renaming this station in his honor would put it on the map and help ensure that people don't forget."
 A source from the MTA commented that no subway stations in the MTA system are named or co-named after individuals, mostly because it could confuse riders.
 The MTA also declined to put a plaque in the station, due to MTA guidelines forbidding such a thing.